 Can a Misdemeanor Be Changed to a Felony in Utah?

 Criminal offenses are divided into two categories: misdemeanors, which are less serious, and felonies, which are more serious.
 While you may hear some jurisdictions using slightly different terminology, the basic distinction between misdemeanors and felonies remains the same.
 But is it possible for misdemeanor charges to turn into felony charges after you’ve been arrested in Utah?
 On the other hand, if you’ve been charged with a felony, can the charges be reduced to the misdemeanor level?
-Criminal defense attorney Darwin Overson explains how criminal charges can become more (or less) severe after a defendant is arrested.
+Salt Lake City criminal defense lawyer Darwin Overson explains how criminal charges can become more (or less) severe after a defendant is arrested.

 How a Misdemeanor Charge Can Be Raised to a Felony

 Unfortunately for defendants, it is possible for misdemeanor charges to later be raised to felony charges.
 This can occur if additional evidence comes to light which corresponds with the relevant statute’s definition of aggravated charges (e.g. simple assault becoming aggravated assault), or with another statute’s description of a similar crime (such as manslaughter, which involves recklessly causing death, becoming murder, which involves intentionally causing death).

 To use our first example, the Utah Code defines simple assault as an intentional act or attempt to cause bodily injury.
 Aggravated assault shares a similar description, with a few key differences which make it the more serious of the two crimes.
 Aggravated assault involves more serious injuries to the victim, and/or the use of a “dangerous weapon.”
 Using this example, if evidence emerges during a case which proves that a simple assault defendant in fact used a dangerous weapon, it is possible that he or she could then be charged with aggravated assault in accordance with the underlying statute (Utah Code § 76-5-103).